se-edu/learningresources/contents/dotfiles/Dotfiles.md

 ### Conclusion

-In a nutshell, Dotfiles are highly useful tools that can provide virtually unlimited customisability, and can tremendously improve the productivity of a developer.
+In a nutshell, dotfiles are highly useful tools that can provide virtually unlimited customisability, and can tremendously improve the productivity of a developer.
 For junior developers that are keen on improve their linux or shell scripting knowledge, dotfiles are a good way to get started.

-Apart from those listed in the article, here are some further readings/resources to get started with Dotfiles:
+Apart from those listed in the article, here are some further readings/resources to get started with dotfiles:

 - [Unofficial Guide to Dotfiles on GitHub](https://dotfiles.github.io/)
 - [Introduction to Dotfiles](https://thoughtbot.com/upcase/videos/intro-to-dotfiles)